 Customer Responsibility Google Cloud Responsibility Ensure the necessary consent is collected.
-Google Cloud has no relationship with individuals a customer collects PII from and is not involved in seeking consent for it.
+Google Cloud has no relationship with individuals a customer collects PII from and is not involved in deriving consent from them.

 [4] Accuracy

 A PII handler must seek to keep an individual's PII accurate and up to date.